Measures of Mental Health Recovery

 This article may be downloaded from the International Journal of Social Psychiatry website.

 Download the STORI

-The STORI is also available in Italian, French, Greek, Spanish and Persian.
+The STORI is also available in Chinese, Italian, French, Greek, Spanish and Persian.

 We welcome translations into other languages, with the condition that you contact us first to ensure that the correct protocol for translations is followed.
 If you would like to translate the STORI into another language, please email Dr Retta Andresen at iiMH@uow.edu.au.